“ Capt. Culpepper ” - ajlposh

 “ Airport tower controller ” - ajlposh

 “ Migrant Truck Driver ” - ajlposh

 “ Passenger of migrant truck driver ” - ajlposh

-Carroll was born in Manhattan and raised in Forest Hills, a community of Queens, New York.
-After high school in 1942, he joined the Merchant Marines and worked on ships in the Atlantic.
-In 1946, he enrolled at the University of Montana to study English.
-While there, he became interested in theater.
-During one of the amateur productions...
+Carroll was born in Manhattan and raised in Forest Hills, a heavily Jewish community in New York City's borough of Queens.
+After graduating from high school in 1942, O'Connor joined the Merchant Marines and worked on ships in the Atlantic.
+In 1946, he enrolled at the University of Montana to study English...

 “ Mayor ” - ajlposh

 Twiggy is a top model of the late 1960s, who made skinny an "inny", along with other famous skinny models such as Jean Shrimpton

 ("The Tree").
 She was born Leslie Hornby on September 19, 1949, in Twickenham, Middlesex, England, one of three daughters of 'Nell Hornby' (née Nellie Lydia Reeman)...

 Mickey Rooney was born Joe Yule Jr. on September 23, 1920 in Brooklyn, New York.
 He first took the stage as a toddler in his parents vaudeville act at 17 months old.
 He made his first film appearance in 1926.
 The following year, he played the lead character in the first Mickey McGuire short film.
 It was in this popular film series that he took the stage name Mickey Rooney...

 “ Matthews ” - ajlposh